-In November, Baroque Camerata will invite the International Violinist ─ Ryu Goto to be the soloist in the Concert.
+In November of 2019, Baroque Camerata invited the International Violinist ─ Ryu Goto to be the soloist in the Concert.

 Ryu Goto and Baroque Camerata will perform the "Four Seasons" of Vivaldi.